DenisGorbachev/metawomen-docs/src/FAQ.md

 ## Is Coliquidity similar to Uniswap?

-Coliquidity works with existing decentralized exchanges - it doesn’t replace them.
+Coliquidity works with existing decentralized exchanges - it doesn't replace them.
 So the answer has two parts:

 - Yes, you can use Coliquidity to provide liquidity into the pools on Uniswap / SushiSwap / PancakeSwap / other exchanges.
 - No, you can’t use Coliquidity to buy & sell tokens (you can just use existing exchanges).